SyuzannE/smartPower-1/README.md

 to the user.
 So the user understands when and why the battery will be charged that day.

 Todo list:
+[] - Validate aws, givenergy and octopus timezones.
+Find new solution for managing these
+    - Rather than saving +1, -1 etc. Save data as UTC, UTC+1..
+[] - Organise requested data ready for saving to AWS S3 as .csv files
+    - Two sections of data.
+Historic and future;
+    - Historic: GivEnergy solar generation, battery and home usage.
+Solar angle and height data
+    - Future: Octopus agile rates.
+MetOffice cloud cover forecast

-[] - Organise requested data ready for sending to database [] - Request solar angle and height data
+[] - Request solar angle and height data
 [] - Graph / table data for daily sending from gmail